New Hampshire Revised Statutes Annotated: Contents

-Each section of the RSA includes annotations, such as a summary of court cases that were decided based on that section, a list of other cases that cited the section, cross-references to other parts of the RSA, and references to relevant legal publications.
+Each section of the RSA includes annotations, such as a summary of court cases that were decided based on that section, a list of other cases that cited the section, cross-references to other parts of the RSA and references to relevant legal publications.

 The printed books are reissued occasionally.
 After each legislative session, pamphlets with cumulative changes to a given volume are issued, to be inserted in a pocket at the rear of the volume.
 A reissued volume incorporates all such changes.

-Disposition tables appear in the printed set and in each set of pamphlets.
-They let the reader determine the disposition of the previous codification (the RL) and of each enactment of the New Hampshire legislature: where that text was placed in the RSA.
-In cases where source text was omitted from the RSA (for example, a law that is now obsolete or superseded by another), the disposition tables give the rationale.
+Disposition tables appear in the printed set and in each set of pamphlets to help the reader determine the disposition of the previous codification and of each enactment of the New Hampshire legislature, and where that text was placed in the RSA.
+In cases in which source text was omitted from the RSA (for example, a law that is now obsolete or superseded by another), the disposition tables provide the rationale.

 Text of the law is the property of the state of New Hampshire, and can be read and searched without the annotations on the state web site.
-The annotations are value added by Thomson West.
+The annotations are added by Thomson West.

 The numbering of laws becomes obsolete through subsequent work of the legislature.
-New chapters of law may be added; a new chapter to be located between Chapter 1 and Chapter 2 is called Chapter 1-A. Repealed chapters are shown without their former text but with a note that they were repealed.
+New chapters of law may be inserted; for example, a new chapter to be located between Chapter 1 and Chapter 2 is called Chapter 1-A. Repealed chapters are shown without their former text but with a note that they were repealed.
 Their chapter numbers will not be reused until the next complete recodification.

-In some cases (see the list below), an entire title has been recodified.
+In some cases, an entire title has been recodified.
 The chapters of the old title are repealed and new chapters are added at the end as a new title.
-Single chapters are often recodified and given a number with a suffix such as -A. They replace the entire old chapter.
-Either recodification technique makes it easier to see the current law in one place, without requiring recodification of parts of the RSA that are changed less frequently.
+Single chapters are often recodified and given a number with a suffix such as "-A", and they replace the entire old chapter.
+Either recodification technique makes it easier to see the current law in one place without requiring recodification of parts of the RSA that are changed less frequently.

 Titles in the RSA

+Important titles in the RSA include: